mafintosh/codecs/README.md

 #### `var codec = codecs(type)`

 Create a new codec.

-Supported types are `json`, `utf-8`, `utf8` and `binary`.
+Supported types are

+* utf8
+* json
+* binary
+* hex
+* ascii
+* base64
+* ucs2
+* ucs-2
+* utf16le
+* utf-16le
+* binary

 If an unknown type is passed in `binary` is used.
 If you want to use a custom codec you can pass in an object containing a an `encode` and `decode` method and that will be returned.

 #### `var buf = codec.encode(value)`